argnaan/ANN_crazyflie/README.md

 - `golden_model.py`
   Python implementation of the same neural network used as a reference (golden model) to validate the C version's behavior of *ANN_crazyflie.c*.

+- `get_header_random.py`
+  Python script used to generate random model's weights and layers, to perform times analysis with different model sizes.

 ## Demo Instruction
 First of all compile the project:
 ```bash